treizexiii/TutoMVVM/README.md

 #
 ## 2. Versions

+Version 0.7:
+- Add view for the Portfolio
+- Add view and viewmodel for the registration
+- Improve logic and re-usability for assets list

 Version 0.66:
 - Add Json settings file for APIs and DB connection
 - Implement host builder for DB connection